 - In the Rates section, click Add.

-- In the Start Date field, specify when the rate becomes effective.
+- In the Start Date field, specify when the rate becomes effective, and, optionaly, enter an end date.

-- In the Employer Rate field, enter the percentage of an employee's earnings the employer pays into workers' compensation, using the decimal format of the rate’s percentage.
-For example, if the rate is 14.9% = 0.149, enter the percentage rate as 14.9 in the Employer Rate field.
+- In the Employer Rate field, enter the percentage of an employee's earnings that the employer pays into workers' compensation, using the decimal format of the rate’s percentage.

 - Select the Is Default checkbox to configure the rate as the default for the corresponding classification code.